roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Thank you."

 Lydia's pyjamas was in disarray, and her hair, too, was bouncing up for her sleeping habits.
 A very defenceless state.
 If _this_ wasn't a representation of cuteness, then what on earth could be titled a cute?
-Hinagiku were earnestly thinking over that.
+Hinagiku were earnestly thinking that over.

 "Hinagiku?"